Javorová dolina is an elongated valley in the north-eastern part of the High Tatras1 mountain range in Slovakia.

 Crossing Javorová dolina, negotiating Sedlo sedielko and descending to Starý Smokovec is demanding and should be done only in fine weather conditions.
 A fair amount of experience in mountaineering is necessary in case snow on the slopes obstruct the way.

-One alternative tour from Tatranská Javorina is blue marked through the valley Zapadné Meďodoly along the foothills of the Belianske Tatry.
+One alternative hike from Tatranská Javorina is blue marked through the valley Zapadné Meďodoly along the foothills of the Belianske Tatry.

 Anyway, the hiking season has just started and I am looking forward to further small adventures in the late summer.